 Stock market today: Asia markets rise ahead of US consumer prices update

-Asia markets opened higher following a positive close on Wall Street.
+Asian markets advanced Tuesday following a positive close on Wall Street.
 Investors are eagerly awaiting a crucial U.S. inflation report later in the day, which will likely set the tone for the Federal Reserve’s final meeting of the year on Wednesday.

-Tokyo’s Nikkei 225 added 0.5% to 32,959.50.
-Data released on Tuesday showed the wholesale prices in Japan rose by 0.3% from the previous year in November, which marked the slowest rate of increase in almost three years, suggesting a moderation in inflationary pressure in the economy.
+Tokyo’s Nikkei 225 added 0.1% to 32,843.70.
+Data released on Tuesday showed wholesale prices in Japan rose by 0.3% from a year earlier in November, the slowest rate of increase in almost three years.
+That suggested a moderation in inflationary pressures as the central bank weighs whether or not to relax its ultra-lax monetary policy.

-Chinese leaders are holding an annual economic conference expected to wrap up Tuesday with pledges to spur stable growth.
+Chinese leaders are reportedly holding an annual economic conference that is expected to wrap up Tuesday with pledges to spur stable growth.

 On Monday, the S&P 500 rose 0.4% to 4,622.44, finishing at its highest level in 20 months.
 The Dow gained 0.4% to 36,404.93 and the Nasdaq added 0.2% to close at 14,432.49.